NameeOberst/model-hq-docs/model-hq-markdown-docs/v1/models/modelConfiguration.md

 This setting defines the default model used for standard chat interactions.

 The Chat Model is invoked when:
-- Users engage in conversational interactions without RAG
+- Users engage in conversational interactions
 - No specialized task type is detected
 - General-purpose dialogue is required